Energy Conservation Tips

 Condensate should be recovered.

-Mixing high pressure and low pressure condensate increases the back pressure
+Mixing high pressure and low pressure condensate increases the back pressure.

 Returning condensate by trap pressure often results in reduced condensate evacuation